KRFOSS/kali-docs/general-use/install-nvidia-drivers-on-kali-linux/index.md

 author: ["g0tmi1k",]
 ---

+{{% notice info %}}
+Live boot currently is not supported.
+The following documentation assumes an installed version of Kali Linux, whether that is a VM or bare-metal.
+{{% /notice %}}

 This document explains how to install NVIDIA GPU drivers and CUDA support, allowing integration with popular penetration testing tools.
 We will **not** be using **nouveau**, being the open-source driver for NVIDIA, instead we will installing the close-source from NVIDIA.

 This will cover a **[dedicated card (desktops users)](#dedicated)** and **[optimus (laptops and notebook users)](#optimus)**.